 Encouraging responsible sharing of outdoor space between different users, whilst reducing the impact on our protected species and habitats is our management goal.

 Accessibility for all is the main reason why this superb landscape is much loved and stirs the emotions of so many people.
 Active Cairngorms, the physical activity and outdoor access strategy for the National Park, goal is to get residents and visitors using the Park for physical activity once a day.
 Our Core Paths Plan helps to create active places to make this goal a reality.

 We aim to make it easier and safer for people to move around the Park whatever their age, ability or background; to be more physically active, to learn about, care for and appreciate wildlife and culture in the National Park.

 We want people to, walk or cycle to school and work safely and for visitors to have an outdoor experience in the Cairngorms that is second to none.

 Our aim is for all residents and visitors to enjoy and use the Park for physical activity once a day.

-We work closely with the Cairngorms Outdoor Access Trust (COAT) works to develop, improve, repair and promote path networks in the Cairngorms.
-COAT is a company limited by guarantee with charitable status.
+We work closely with the Outdoor Access Trust for Scotland (OATS) works to develop, improve, repair and promote path networks in the Cairngorms.
+OATS is a company limited by guarantee with charitable status.